xluciadh/bio-volumentations/README.md

 ```

-### Example: Transforming Multiple Images of the Same Target Type
+### Example: Transforming Multiple Targets of the Same Type

 You can input arbitrary number of inputs to any transformation.
 To achieve this, you have to define the keywords
 for the individual inputs when creating the `Compose` object.